fnmunhoz/fnmunhoz.github.com/_posts/2013-10-08-jasmine-javascript-testing-book.markdown

 - book
 ---

-Hey guys its been a long time without posts!
-So I'm here to recommend a book, that my coworker and friend [Paulo Ragonha](http://paulo.ragonha.me) recently wrote.
+Hey guys it's been a long time without posts!
+So I'm here to recommend a book, that my co-worker and friend [Paulo Ragonha](http://paulo.ragonha.me) recently wrote.

 [Jasmine Javascript Testing](http://bit.ly/195WG9g) is a book about how to be a pro in javascript testing.